cozy-fox/mongo_ATS/README.md

     - plugin: [vagrant-parallels][4] (1.6.3)
         - with: [Parallels Desktop for Mac][5], version 12.1.3
     - The [Vagrantfile][6]s of this project are written for vagrant-parallels.
-- MacBook Pro, OS X El Capitan version 10.11, 2 cores, 8GB memory.
+- MacBook Pro, maxOS Sierra version 10.12, 2 cores, 8GB memory.

 ## Licenses and Copyright